 Moshe Barnajian, M.D.

-Dr. Barnajian is a board-certified colorectal and general surgeon currently affiliated with Cedars-Sinai Marina del Rey Hospital.
+Dr. Moshe Barnajian is a colorectal and general surgeon who is currently affiliated with Cedars-Sinai Marina del Rey Hospital.
 He earned his medical degree from Drexel University College of Medicine and completed his residency program at Cedars-Sinai Medical Center.
-Dr. Barnajian is a member of The Surgery Group of Los Angeles, specializing in minimally invasive and advanced surgical techniques.
+The physician is a member of the Surgery Group of Los Angeles, specializing in minimally invasive and advanced surgical techniques.
 He is a nationally recognized expert in all aspects of colon and rectal surgery.
-Dr. Barnajian is a member of the American Society of Colon and Rectal Surgeons and the American College of Surgeons.
+Dr. Moshe Barnajian is a member of the American Society of Colon and Rectal Surgeons and the American College of Surgeons.
 He is also a member of the European Association of Endoscopic Surgery.
+Dr. Moshe Barnajian is committed to providing comprehensive and compassionate care to each and every one of his patients.
+Before practicing medicine in the state of California, he had a medical license for New York.

 Procedures Dr. Moshe Barnajian Performs at Cedars-Sinai Marina del Rey Hospital